Fairfield, Connecticut: Towns created from Fairfield

 Fairfield was one of the two principal settlements of the Connecticut Colony in southwestern Connecticut (the other was Stratford).
 The town line with Stratford was set in May 1661 by John Banks, an early Fairfield settler, Richard Olmstead, and Lt.
 Joseph Judson, who were both appointed as a committee by the Colony of Connecticut.
 The town line with Norwalk was not set until May 1685.

-Over time, it gave rise to several new towns that broke off and incorporated separately.
+Over time, several new towns broke off and incorporated separately.
 The following is a list of towns created from parts of Fairfield.